In the Beginning Book 3: The Great Titan War (Titanomachy) - Cover

 Battles came and went.
 Titans rose and fell against the might of the gods.
 Of Zeus and his enclave, all of them survived their battles while Titans fell left and right.
 However, the tolls of battle had been taken upon them.
 What were once brim and young gods and titans were quickly becoming exhausted and jaded.

-The gods, battle-worn and weary, had been locked in a relentless struggle against the Titans for the long decade.
+The gods were battle-worn and weary; their bodies had been locked in a relentless struggle against the Titans for the long decade.
+Some important named Titans like Phoebe had been slain while others like Cronos and Coeus lingered on.
 The conflict had raged across the valley of Thessaly.
-They stood atop Mount Othrys overwhelmed by their exhaustion.

 Hades held his Hooks on their long chains loosely.
 His bident was tied to his back.
 The eldest brother was a shadow of his once-imposing figure.
+However, unlike his sibling, a fire burned in his eyes.
+Time in Cronos’ stomach had taught him that his struggles were a battle of endurance.

 Hera was as beautiful as ever, wielding her invincible bow that fired infinite arrows.
-She had not been raised or used to the idea of battle in her upbring with Rhea.
+She had not been raised or used to the idea of battle in her upbringing with Rhea.
 That did not stop her from taking part in the long-lasting war.

 Hestia, the gentle and nurturing goddess, held her long staff with trembling hands.
+There was no flame in her eyes.
+Her mousy brown hair had lost all of its bounce.

-As they gathered atop Mount Othrys, the exhaustion in their eyes was matched only by the determination that burned within them.
-Ten years of unrelenting battle had taken its toll, but the young gods knew that the fate of Olympus and the future of Greece depended on their resilience in the face of this monumental conflict.
+A toll had been taken, but the young gods knew that the fate of Olympus and the future of Greece depended on their enduring resilience in the face of this monumental conflict.

 They did not know how, but something about the conflict felt as if it were coming to a close.